Through our Xavier Centre, we offer theological formation opportunities for lay persons, religious and clergy across Australia.

 Learn about upcoming opportunities we offer through the Xavier Centre, including future programs and events, and contact information.

-To celebrate the launch of the second Catholic Women Speak book, Visions and Vocations, our upcoming event, Catholic Women Speak: Leadership in the Church, will open a space for a theologically informed conversation about women in leadership in ecclesial communities and organisations.
+To celebrate the launch of the second Catholic Women Speak book, Visions and Vocations, our recent event, Catholic Women Speak: Leadership in the Church, brought together a range of diverse voices to explore how we support the presence and formation of women for leadership roles in the Church.

 Alongside their important research work, the ACU Centre for Liturgy and the Queensland Bioethics Centre offer consulting and professional development in their specialist areas.